sindresorhus/p-filter/readme.md

 Type: `Function`

-The filterer function that decides, whether an element should be included into result.
-Expected to return a `Promise<boolean>` or `boolean`.
+The filterer function that decides whether an element should be included into result.
+Expected to return `boolean | Promise<boolean>`.

 #### options